 Severe pain, including in the back or joints

-Blood and urine tests are done to look for the presence of bacteria and to check for the presence of organ failure.
+Blood and urine tests are done to look for bacteria.
+They also check for organ failure.

-A blood culture may be done.
-In this test, a blood sample is sent to a lab, where it’s placed in a special container.
-Any bacteria in the blood should grow in 24 hours.
+Blood, urine, or sputum cultures may be taken.
+The samples are sent to a lab.
+They are placed in a special container.
+Any bacteria should grow in 24 hours.

-X-rays may be taken or other imaging tests may be done.
+X-rays or other imaging tests may be done.